fobnail/docs/dev-notes/ipxe-apu2.md

 `$ python3 -m http.server`

-Power on APU2 device and enter to the stock iPXE shell by typing `Ctrl+B`.
+Power on PC Engines apu2 device and enter to the stock iPXE shell by typing `Ctrl+B`.
 Inside shell run:

 ```
 # dhcp